-Frank Vincent, Who Portrayed Dapper Mobsters, Dies At 80
+Frank Vincent, Actor Who Portrayed Dapper Mobsters, Dies

 Vincent also acted in two Spike Lee films: 1989's Do the Right Thing and 1991's Jungle Fever.

 Born into a family of Italian-Americans in North Adams, Mass., Frank Vincent Gattuso Jr. was raised in the Greenville section of Jersey City, New Jersey.
-His initial approach to the arts came through music — he was a drummer who played in both clubs and recording sessions, where he backed artists such as Paul Anka, Del Shannon, and Trini Lopez, according to his biography.
+His initial approach to the arts came through music — he was a drummer who played in both clubs and recording sessions, where he backed artists such as Paul Anka, Del Shannon and Trini Lopez, according to his biography.

 Vincent went on to appear in dozens of feature films and TV shows.